gigafied/minion/readme.md

 That's the core of Minion, it's that simple.
-There's a bit more you can do obviously, but we wanted to give you an idea of what you can do with Minion in under 20 lines of code.
+There's a bit more you can do obviously, but we wanted to give you an idea of what you can do with MinionJS in under 20 lines of code.
 See [Getting Started](https://github.com/gigafied/minion/blob/master/getting_started.md) to dive in deeper.

 ## Getting Started